Remixing Functionally Graded Structures: Data-Driven Topology Optimization with Multiclass Shape Blending: Replication of results

 \section{Replication of results}

-All proposed schemes and algorithms are disclosed within this paper and developed by the authors in MATLAB (multiclass shape blending scheme, concurrent design, and dataset generation) and Python (pre-processing of basis classes).
-The deep learning models are implemented with the Deep Learning Toolbox in MATLAB.
+All proposed schemes and algorithms are disclosed within this paper and developed by the authors in MATLAB (multiclass shape blending, concurrent design, data generation, deep learning) and Python (pre-processing of basis classes).
 Additional codes are adapted from open-source packages and are cited.
 The dataset from which the diverse freeform basis classes are extracted can be found at \url{https://ideal.mech.northwestern.edu/}.

 \begin{appendices}